 Many users report its brute effectiveness at defending themselves from thugs, and more than a few cross-country truckers carry it as their whomping weapon of choice.

-My cousin the police officer had to make many calls to a local bar regularly to take in rowdy drinkers, and the bartender was known for cracking wrists and ribs with his Brooklyn Shorty when they became too aggressive.
+My cousin, the police officer, had to regularly make many calls to a local bar to take in rowdy drinkers, and the bartender was known for cracking wrists and ribs with his Brooklyn Shorty when they became too aggressive.

 He gives this self-defense baton two busted thumbs up.

 - Hits like a meteor

 - Easy to handle for wielders who aren’t the size of Hercules